MicrosoftDocs/architecture-center/docs/solution-ideas/articles/machine-teaching.md

 For engineers, machine teaching raises the bar of abstraction beyond AI algorithm selection and hyper-parameter tweaking to focus on more valuable application domain problems.
 Engineers building autonomous systems can create accurate, detailed models of systems and environments, and make them intelligent using methods like deep learning, imitation learning, and reinforcement learning.
 Another welcome outcome of machine teaching is a faster time to model deployment, by reducing or eliminating the need for manual intervention from machine learning experts during development.

-Machine teaching streamlines the process of building ML solutions by looking at common ML practices and adopting beneficial strategies into its own method.
-With instruction and configuration from the developer, [Bonsai](https://azure.microsoft.com/services/project-bonsai/), the machine teaching service in the [Microsoft Autonomous Systems Platform](https://www.microsoft.com/ai/autonomous-systems-platform), can automate the development of the most appropriate AI model into an AI system.
+Machine teaching streamlines the process of building ML solutions by looking at common ML practices and adopting beneficial strategies into its own methods.
+With instruction and configuration from the developer, [Bonsai](https://azure.microsoft.com/services/project-bonsai/), the machine teaching service in the [Microsoft Autonomous Systems Platform](https://www.microsoft.com/ai/autonomous-systems-platform), can automate the development of AI models into an AI system.

 Bonsai provides an easily understandable central dashboard that tracks the current state of each project with version control tools.
-Using this machine-teaching infrastructure ensures that model results can be reproduced, and lets developers easily refresh AI systems at a future date when new AI algorithmic breakthroughs occur.
+Using this machine-teaching infrastructure ensures that model results can be reproduced, and lets developers easily refresh AI systems with future AI algorithmic breakthroughs.

 ![Bonsai dashboard](../media/bonsai-ui.png)